-13 Facts For Abigail Adams’s Birthday
+13 Fascinating Facts About Abigail Adams

 Abigail Adams refused to be a footnote.
 Born on November 22, 1744, she would go on to become the wife of one President and the mother of another.
 But it’s Adams’s first-rate political mind that has secured her place in history.
-The celebrated First Lady was—in several respects—years ahead of her time.
+The celebrated First Lady was, in several respects, years ahead of her time.

 1. THERE'S A BIT OF CONFUSION ABOUT WHEN SHE WAS BORN.

 Biographies often cite November 11, 1744 as the day Abigail Adams (née Smith) was born.
 This is both true and false.
 While John Adams was 9, his future spouse was born in Weymouth, Massachusetts to Elizabeth and Reverend William Smith, a Congregationalist minister.
 Back then, Britain’s American subjects still used the Julian calendar.
 Originally implemented by Julius Caesar in 46 BCE, it remained standardized throughout Europe for more than 15 centuries.
 Unfortunately, his calendar was about 11 minutes a year out of sync with the earth’s rotation.
 This might not seem like a big deal, but over time, it became one: By 1582, the calendar was a full 10 days off course.
 Obviously, some adjustments were needed.

 So, in 1582, Pope Gregory XIII introduced a new calendar—one that was designed to eliminate this growing problem.
 At his command, ten October days were completely skipped over (October 4 was directly followed by October 15) and measures were taken to make leap years happen less frequently.
 We still use the Gregorian calendar today.